 A good note topic will make a claim that is novel, nonobvious, useful, and sound, for both the writer and the potential readers.
 Novelty is essential and is addressed on the 'Avoiding Preemption' tab, while obviousness, usefulness and soundness are judgment calls that will depend on the topic and on the skill of the writer.

-The Law Library provides access to several resources to help identify potential problems that a law review note could propose a solution to.
-The resources described on this tab help identify current legal issues and take the form of legal news, current awareness services, blogs and news reports, and other sources.
+The Law Library provides access to several resources to help identify potential problems to which a law review note could propose a solution.
+The resources described on this tab help identify current legal issues and take the form of legal news, current awareness services, blogs and news reports, among others.
 If you're not sure where to begin, try reviewing the common approaches to law review notes discussed below for ideas on how to organize your argument.

-Once a problem has been identified and a good claim developed, the note author needs to move to the 'Avoiding Preemption' tab to ensure that the proposed claim is novel.
+Once a problem has been pinpointed and a good claim developed, the note author needs to move to the 'Avoiding Preemption' tab to ensure that the proposed claim is novel.

-One of the most powerful resources for reviewing current legal issues are current awareness services, which report recent legal developments by topic.
-Four of the most comprehensive tools are BNA's topical publications, CCH's Intelliconnect publications, Westlaw's Topical Highlights, and Lexis' Emerging Issues Analysis.
+Among the most powerful resources for reviewing current legal issues are current awareness services that report recent legal developments by topic.
+Four of the most comprehensive tools are Bloomberg Law News, Cheetah, Westlaw's Topical Highlights, and Lexis' Law360.